Meeting and exceeding analyst predictions: Transocean Ltd. (RIG)

-Transocean Ltd. (RIG) is priced at $2.47 after the most recent trading session.
-At the very opening of the session, the stock price was $2.61 and reached a high price of $2.63, prior to closing the session it reached the value of $2.41.
-The stock touched a low price of $2.33.Recently in News on June 6, 2022, Transocean Ltd. Announces $181 Million Contract Extension for Harsh Environment Semisubmersible Transocean Spitsbergen.
-Transocean Ltd. (NYSE: RIG) announced today that Equinor Energy AS has awarded an additional nine wells plus two, one-well options to the contract for the harsh environment semisubmersible Transocean Spitsbergen for work offshore Norway.
-The firm part of the contract extension, with an estimated backlog of $181 million, is expected to begin in October 2023 and conclude in April 2025.
+Transocean Ltd. (RIG) is priced at $2.67 after the most recent trading session.
+At the very opening of the session, the stock price was $2.61 and reached a high price of $2.76, prior to closing the session it reached the value of $2.54.
+The stock touched a low price of $2.60.Recently in News on July 18, 2022, Transocean Ltd. Announces Second Quarter 2022 Earnings Release Date.
+Transocean Ltd. (NYSE: RIG) announced today that it will report earnings for the second quarter of 2022, after the close of trading on the NYSE on Monday, August 1, 2022.
 You can read further details here

 Transocean Ltd. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $5.56 on 03/08/22, with the lowest value was $2.32 for the same time period, recorded on 07/15/22.